Photo: Rita Sirirud Vatnehol

 A heartfelt thank you to everyone who has contributed with input, expertise, experience, and dedication!

-The living tradition of using bunads in Norway is unique and significant,
+The living tradition of using traditional costumes in Norway is unique and significant,

 but it is also threatened, because the knowledge and practice of traditional Norwegian handcrafts and techniques are gradually diminishing.